Rufous Backed Kingfisher Facts

-The Rufous Backed Kingfisher is a unique and remarkable species.
-This avian manages to combine extreme beauty with a decidedly interesting behavior.
+- Firstly, the gorgeous Rufous Backed Kingfisher is a truly unique and remarkable species of bird.
+This small avian also manages to combine extreme beauty with a decidedly interesting behavior.

 Rufous Backed Kingfisher Physical Description

-Their coloring is kaleidoscopic in nature with the upper side of their backs and wings typically a bright red and yellow.
+Further, its coloring appears kaleidoscopic in nature.
+Consequently, the upper side of the back and wings typically shows a bright red and yellow.
 Yet the body is predominantly a bright yellow, with bluish-black patches.

-The beak is quite unusual – it is both oversized in relation to the diminutive body, and is also a bright reddish-orange in color.
+The beak also appears quite unusual.
+Firstly, it develops over-sized in relation to the diminutive body.
+Secondly, it also shows a bright reddish-orange in color.

-While most birds in the Kingfisher family possess four toes, this species possesses only three on their feet.
+Finally, while most birds in the Kingfisher family possess four toes, this species possesses only three on its feet.

-The Rufous Backed Kingfisher is endemic to a wide swathe of Southeast Asia and the Indian subcontinent.
-This has thankfully helped their population to remain reasonably stable.
+The Rufous Backed Kingfisher evolved as endemic to a large area.
+Further, this includes a wide swathe of southeast Asia and the Indian subcontinent.
+This has thankfully helped its population to remain reasonably stable.

-Unlike most Kingfishers, this one solely inhabits dense tropical forest where their coloring blends in beautifully.
-Also, they are almost always present near free-flowing streams.
+However, unlike most Kingfishers, this one solely inhabits dense tropical forest.
+That’s because there its coloring blends in beautifully.
+Also, individuals are almost always present near free-flowing streams.

-Consequently, their typical diet consists of geckos, crabs, snails, frogs, and a wide variety of insects.
+Consequently, its typical diet consists of geckos, crabs, snails, frogs, and a wide variety of insects.

-Ornithologists are currently undecided as to the existence of any subspecies.
+Ornithologists are also currently undecided as to the existence of any subspecies.